 17. Used As A Vegetable Wash

-Another place that has harmful bugs and potentially harmful chemicals in our market vegetables.
+Another place that has harmful bugs and potentially harmful chemicals is our market vegetables.
 Kill those bugs that come home with us and cleanly wash off fertilizer and other harmful chemicals by washing your vegetables in a solution of 1 part hydrogen peroxide and 1 part water.

-Shake them around until you’re satisfied and rinse with fresh water.
+Shake them around until you’re satisfied and rinse them with fresh water.
 Your vegetables will be fresh and more organic.